- Taking refuge

 But increase forever more.

-Dedication prayer (download)
+Absorption and dedication prayer (download)

 This meditation is available in Spanish: Meditación en el Buda